morgen-montgomery/gitAndGithubForWriters/README.md

 # gitAndGithubForWriters
-Course by Peter Gruenbaum for technical writing.
+Course by Peter Gruenbaum on git and GitHub for technical writers.